hacuna822/Spell-Checker/README.md

 # Spell-Checker
 Written in Java.
-This program analyzes misspelled words, and provides intelligent spelling corrections.
+This program analyzes misspelled words, and suggests accurate spelling corrections.